Q: WHY ARE YOU NAMED JEFFERSON-FRANKLIN TAX SERVICES?

 Fun Fact 2: While Franklin’s birthday is around the time the tax season starts, Thomas Jefferson was born on April 13th, just before the end of the tax season in most years(April 15th).

-Fun Fact 3: The “Old Style” birth date for Benjamin Franklin of Jan 6th(based on changes in the calendar) is the same birth-date as one of our Tax Patriots.
+Fun Fact 3: The “Old Style” birth date for Benjamin Franklin of Jan 6th(based on changes in the calendar) is the same birth-date as one of our founding Tax Patriots.